 Things are likely to take an older person longer to do.
 Not only are they probably not as quick physically, but moving is likely to stir up a lot of memories as they come across forgotten photos and objects that they may want to linger over.
-Be patient and don’t force them to rush.
+Be patient and don’t rush them.
 Ask about the items, engage with the stories and ask questions - dismissing the person's history because you are in a rush is not going to help.

 Break the move up into manageable tasks

 Your elderly friend or parent may find the idea of moving overwhelming – help by tackling one thing at a time.
 For example, start with sorting one drawer and then another until a whole room is done before moving onto the next.
 Keep focused and tick things off as you do them so that you can both feel a sense of achievement.

 Make sure they are still in charge

 While you may be doing or delegating much of the heavy lifting, and may be chivvying along to keep the process going, try not to be too bossy or patronising.
 Remember to ask how the person moving would like things to be done rather than making assumptions.
 Suggest concrete useful jobs for them to do, such as making the telephone calls to removal companies (companies may offer a discount for senior citizens), labelling boxes, or going through the contents of a particular drawer.
 That way they will be involved in the process and not feel useless - remember it's their move, and their belongings.